-(2) The provisions of Articles 6 through 9, Articles 11 through 16, Article 17, paragraphs (3) and (4), Articles 18 through 24, and Article 194 (Procedures) of the Patent Act apply mutatis mutandis to procedures for an application for design registration or a request, and any other procedures related to design registration.
-In this case, the phrase "appeal against an examiner's decision of refusal" in Article 9 of the Patent Act is deemed to be replaced with "appeal against an examiner's decision of refusal or appeal against an examiner's decision of rejection" in Article 14 of that Act is deemed to be replaced with "appeal against an examiner's decision of refusal or trial against an examiner's decision to dismiss amendment".
+(2) Article 6 to 9, 11 to 16, 17(3) and 17(4), 18 to 24 and 194 (Procedures) of the Patent Act shall apply mutatis mutandis to an application for design registration, a request, or any other procedures relating to design registration.
+In this case, the term "hearing against an examiner's decision of refusal" in Article 9 of the Patent Act shall be deemed to be replaced with "request for an appeal against an examiner's decision of refusal and appeal against examiner's ruling dismissing an amendment." and the term "hearing against an examiner's decision of refusal" in Article 14 of the Patent Act shall be deemed to be replaced with "request for appeal against an examiner's decision of refusal and appeal against examiner's ruling dismissing an amendment."